 Our fundraisers are not paid commission.
 They receive a regular salary and are motivated by our mission of creating a world where all people living with autism get to lead the lives they choose.

 We follow the rules laid down by the Fundraising Regulator, which states that fundraising can only take place between 9am and 9pm (10am on Sundays and Bank Holidays).
 We aim for the highest standards in all of our fundraising and we are a member of the Fundraising Regulator and the Institute of Fundraising (IoF).

 All of our fundraisers wear our branded clothing and carry their ID badge.
 They will be happy to show it to you when asked.
 If you’re still concerned, please contact our Supporter Care team on 0808 800 1050 or firstname.lastname@example.org.

 The face-to-face fundraisers we work with are employed by the fundraising agencies Face to Face Marketing Solutions, Smile Fundraising and IMG Marketing, which are professional fundraising organisations.
 Working this way is cost-effective and gives us the benefit of working with experienced, professional fundraisers.

 Please call us on 0808 800 1050 (free from landlines and most mobiles).
 We take all feedback seriously, both positive and negative.
-As a member of the Fundraising Standards Board (FRSB) we follow the Institute of Fundraising's Codes of Fundraising Practice.
+We follow the Fundraising Regulator's Code of Fundraising Practice.